-A hair transplant work best for men and women who are currently experiencing androgenetic alopecia, or have lost hair due to an injury.
+A hair transplant works best for men and women who are currently experiencing androgenetic alopecia, or have lost hair due to an injury.
 If you’re significantly or completely bald, you may not be suitable for the procedure.
-Also, those under the age of 25 should not go for a hair transplant as their hair loss pattern wouldn’t be fully stabilised yet.
+Also, those under the age of 25 shouldn’t go for a hair transplant as their hair loss pattern wouldn’t be fully stabilised yet.

 When will results be visible?